Chibale Zambia: types of spirit possession

 Forms of Mwami possession

 The first one to start a Mwami cult group in Chibale was bamukaNdubeni (human name: banaNshimbi).
-Possibly Mwami possession spread to other parts of Zambia in a way comparable to that described for banaNshimbi.
+Possibly, Mwami possession spread to other parts of Zambia in a way comparable to that described for banaNshimbi.
 See also below.

 Mika Mwape Chungwa ∵ personal communication, 1986.